Mice are very intelligent and inquisitive little pets to have in your life. People have been keeping mice as pets for over 1,500 years now.

 Mice like to play, and adding toys to their home will make them very happy.
 They don’t have to be fancy or expensive toys!
 Cardboard paper towel rolls can keep your furry friend amused for hours.

-Just string it across the cage or hang it from the top of the cage so they can climb, something they love to do.
+Just string it across the cage or hang it from the top so they can climb, something they love to do.

 Feeding Your Mouse

 You’ll need to make sure you provide clean water available all day, every day.
-Mice can dehydrate very quickly, so having a drip bottle or two on the sides of the cage, as well as a ceramic bowl, will work well for them.
+Mice can dehydrate very quickly, so having a drip bottle or two on the sides of the cage and a ceramic bowl will work well for them.
 Remember that the ceramic bowls can be a bit harder to clean.

 There are several mouse food options out there, but a good choice is to get good quality hamster food, and it will save you from having to determine which mouse food has the best nutritional value.

-They also can eat a lot more than you would expect from such a small creature, so always make sure you have fresh pellets ready for them.
+They also can eat much more than you would expect from such a small creature, so always ensure you have fresh pellets ready for them.

 As a nice little treat for your mouse, you can give them a piece of a dog biscuit a couple of times per week, which can also work as a chew toy for them to wear down their teeth.

-Another option they love is tiny pieces of carrots or apple, a few bits of unsweetened breakfast cereal, or some pieces of dry cat food to round out their diet.
+Another option they love is tiny pieces of carrots or apples, a few bits of unsweetened breakfast cereal, or some pieces of dry cat food to round out their diet.

-Contrary to popular belief, most mice don’t really like cheese, and it’s not precisely nutritional for them either.
-However, if you find that your mouse likes a bit of cheese, it’s OK to give them a tiny piece a couple of times a week.
+Contrary to popular belief, most mice don’t like cheese, and it’s not precisely nutritional for them either.
+However, if your mouse likes a bit of cheese, giving them a tiny piece a couple of times a week is OK.

 Grooming

 On the other hand, the mouse enclosure will need to be cleaned frequently.
-It would be best to replace bedding every week, clean the cage weekly with some diluted vinegar, and be sure you rinse the vinegar entirely off.
+It would be best to replace bedding every week, clean the cage weekly with diluted vinegar, and rinse the vinegar entirely off.

-During weekly cleanings, you may find you need to do some spot cleaning every few days.
+You may need to do some spot cleaning every few days during weekly cleanings.
 It’s also to retain some dirty bedding or an unclean toy to put back in the cage, so your pet has a comforting and familiar smell when you return them to their clean cage.

-You can move your mouse to a carrier during cleaning, such as a small plastic carrier that looks like a fish tank.
+You can move your mouse to a carrier during cleaning, such as a small plastic carrier resembling a fish tank.

 The Home Environment

-There are some things you will want to check in your home environment to make sure it’s safe for your mouse.
+You will want to check some things in your home environment to ensure it’s safe for your mouse.
 While mice can make excellent pets in homes with children, they shouldn’t handle them without adult supervision.

-It’s also essential that you wash your hands before and after handling your pet because mice can catch a “cold” from you.
+You must also wash your hands before and after handling your pet because mice can catch a “cold” from you.

-If you have other pets in your homes, such as ferrets, cats, snakes, dogs, and rats, you will need to make sure your pet mouse is kept safely away from them so they don’t become a meal.
+If you have other pets in your homes, such as ferrets, cats, snakes, dogs, and rats, you must ensure your pet mouse is kept safely away from them so they don’t become a meal.

 Always keep your mouse and the enclosure out of direct sunlight and drafts.
 Mice can quickly become overheated to the point that it kills them.
-During the summer, it may be a good idea to place an ice pack on one side of the cage so they have a way to cool themselves.
+During the summer, it may be a good idea to place an ice pack on one side of the cage so they can cool themselves.

-You can also use a gel ice pack but make sure it’s non-toxic because mice love to chew!
+You can also use a gel ice pack, but ensure it’s non-toxic because mice love to chew!

 Training Mice as Pets